Copp's Hill Burying Ground: History

 On the Snow Hill Street side are the many unmarked graves of the African Americans who lived in the "New Guinea" community at the foot of the hill.
 In addition to the graves there are 272 tombs, most of which bear inscriptions that are still legible.

 By 1840 the cemetery had fallen into near disuse but the town continued to maintain the site intermittently.
+In the mid-19th century, the city reorganized the headstones into neat rows, in part to accommodate early lawn mowers for easier maintenance.
 By 1878 it was badly neglected.
 The cemetery was not an official stop on the Freedom Trail when it was created in 1951 but it has since been added and is much-frequented by tourists and photographers.
 The site was added to the National Register of Historic Places in 1974.